Personal Independence Payment: Mobility component

 The PIP mobility component is also paid at one of two rates: standard or enhanced.
 Individuals may be entitled to the mobility component if they need help going out or moving around.

 The Enhanced rate of the mobility component of PIP can be exchanged for a vehicle or scooter on the Motability Scheme.

 Over 50,000 claimants lost their cars because they can walk 20 metres even if they cannot walk 50 metres.
 Many claimants had the full benefit reinstated on appeal.

 In December 2017 the High Court of Justice ruled that restrictions to the mobility component which stated that psychological distress could not be considered in deciding if a person could walk discriminated against people with mental health problems.
 In January 2018 Esther McVey announced that the government accepted this ruling.

 Award duration

 PIP is usually awarded for a fixed period, after which the claimant will have to re-apply if necessary.
-The exception is for the minority of claimants for whom PIP is awarded ongoing as their situation is expected to not improve or to get worse.
+The exception is for the minority of claimants for whom PIP is awarded ongoing as their situation is not expected to improve.